Chile women's national field hockey team

 The Chile women's national field hockey team represents Chile in the international field hockey.
 The team is governed by the International Hockey Federation and the PAHF.
-The team is also known by the nickname Las Diablas, which translates to The Devils.
+The team is also known by the nickname "Las Diablas", which translates to "The Devils".
 It is controlled by the Chilean Hockey Federation.
-The team is currently ranked 14th in the FIH World Rankings, with 1430 points.
+Chile is the second best ranked team from South America and is currently ranked 11th in the FIH World Rankings, with 2342 points.

 History

 Hockey arrived in Chile in the middle of the 20th century.
 Chile's national team have had success at a continental level, but has never stemmed this worldwide.
 The team has never qualified for an Olympic Games, while they made their World Cup debut at the 2022 edition.

 The Chilean women's most successful year came in 2017, with their silver medal performance at the 2017 Pan American Cup.
 The team made history by recording their first ever win over the United States in official competition, and progressing to the final for the first time.

 Chile has medalled at one Pan American Games, in Guadalajara 2011.
 At the tournament, the team won a bronze medal after defeating Canada.
 Chile have narrowly missed medals at the event on three other occasions, finishing in fourth place.

 Chile has also seen great success in its junior national team.
 The junior team has qualified for and competed in three Junior World Cups, and has medalled at four Pan American Junior Championships.
+Additionally, Chile qualified for their second Women's FIH Hockey World Cup by defeating Australia 1–0 in the final of the 2026 FIH Hockey World Cup Qualifiers held in Santiago.
+In a historic and dream-like performance on home soil, Las Diablas secured the title undefeated throughout the tournament, with Antonia Irazoqui scoring the decisive goal early in the match, backed by an outstanding defensive display and goalkeeping from Natalia Salvador.
+This victory not only marked their second consecutive World Cup appearance (following 2022) but also crowned them champions of the qualifiers, solidifying their rising status in international field hockey.